gbarnier/FWIME-applications/README.md

 * Feel free to contact us for any questions or bugs to report

 ---
+# Summary
+* This repository contains fours notebooks corresponding to the numerical examples proposed in our paper.
+* Once you have followed the instructions below, simply open the main directory called "FWIME-applications"
+* Then, go to the folder corresponding to the numerical example you wish to study/reproduce, and you will find the Jupyter notebook
+* **Impotant remark**: the notebooks assume you have access to four GPUs.
+If you wish to use a different number of GPUs, please adjust the parameter "nGpu" in the parameter files located in the "par" folder within each numerical example

+---
 # Instructions
 1. Download and install the following applications:
     * Singularity: https://sylabs.io/guides/3.0/user-guide/installation.html